-Best practices: Setting up spaces and workspaces
+Best practices for setting up spaces and workspaces

 This topic provides best practices and recommendations for setting up spaces and workspaces in ALM Octane.

 This overview provides basic information about the various types of spaces in ALM Octane and how to work with them.